 Tiger Rising by Kate DiCamillo (Central Florida)

 Rob and his dad live in a Florida motel.
 Still grieving over his mom’s death, Rob has become emotionally closed.
 He’s bullied at school, but finds a best friend in the feisty, new girl.
-Wandering in the woods behind the motel, he finds a tiger pacing back in forth in a cage.
+Wandering in the woods behind the motel, he finds a tiger pacing back in forth in a cage at a gas station.
 He and his friend struggle over whether to free the tiger.

 Turtle in Paradise by Jennifer Holm (Key West)